Jack5316/dermaiq-poc/market_analysis.md

 - **Market Share**: Approximately 25% of the ingredient transparency app market
 - **User Base**: 20+ million users globally
 - **Business Model**: Freemium with subscription option
+- **Survey Insights**: Mentioned by multiple respondents as their current solution, but with noted limitations

 #### INCI Beauty
 - **Strengths**: Focused on cosmetics industry, European presence